 A limited number of competitive Teaching Assistantships (TAs) are available for full-time students.
 Currently TAs teach laboratory classes in earth science, geology, geographic information systems, quantitative methods, and archaeology.
 Teaching assistantships are competitively awarded on the basis of departmental need and the applicant's ability.
-Teaching assistants receive a stipend, an out-of-state tuition waiver, additional tuition assistance, and access to affordable health insurance options.
+Teaching assistants receive a stipend, an out-of-state tuition waiver, additional tuition assistance (when available), and access to affordable health insurance options.
 Current stipend, tuition assistance, tuition, and health insurance information may be obtained by contacting our department.

 Teaching assistants are expected to enroll full-time (9 semester credit hours per semester), and assuming satisfactory performance as a teaching assistant (defined through teaching evaluations) and in class (defined as a minimum score of a B in every class), teaching assistants will be supported for four long semesters.